pynvme/pynvme/doc/features.rst

 #.
 Multiple SQ share one CQ.
 Pynvme abstracts CQ and SQ as the Qpair.
 #.
 Non-contiguous memory for SQ and/or CQ.
 Pynvme always allocates contiguous memory when creating Qpairs.
 #.
 Complicated PRP tests.
-Pynvme creates PRP with some reasonable limitations, but it cannot cover all corner cases in protocal tests.
+Pynvme creates PRP with some reasonable limitations, but it cannot cover all corner cases in protocol tests.

 In order to cover these considerations, pynvme provides an extension of **Python Space Driver** (PSD).
-It is an NVMe driver impletemented in pure Python based on some fundermental capabilities provided by Pynvme.
+It is an NVMe driver implemented in pure Python based on some fundamental capabilities provided by Pynvme.
 Specifically, they are:

 #.
 DMA memory allocation abstracted by class `Buffer`.
 #.
 NVMe register access provided by class `Controller`.